Magneto: Combining Small and Large Language Models for Schema Matching: Motivation and Solution Overview

 \hide{We propose fine-tuning strategies to improve the retriever's accuracy.
 We model this step by having schema matching as the optimization goal so that the fine-tuning can be effective.
 In practice, fine-tuning can be challenging due to the sensitivity of SLMs to training data aspects.
 We propose incorporating large language models (LLMs) for automated data generation to serve fine-tuning SLMs.
 We generate high-quality training data that reflect complex cases of semantically similar columns.
 Our goal is to improve the robustness of our underlying model without requiring users to provide us with any prior training data.}

-\myparagraph{Match Reranker} While fine-tuning improves the performance of SLMs, it is not sufficient to handle schema matching tasks that include domains and heterogeneity not covered during the fine tuning.
+\myparagraph{Match Reranker} While fine-tuning improves SLM performance, it is not sufficient to handle schema matching tasks involving domains and heterogeneity unseen during the fine tuning.
 To improve generalizability, \alg uses LLMs as \textit{rerankers} to refine the candidates identified by the SLM-based retriever.
 This approach, which we refer to as \alg-\gpt, enhances accuracy by leveraging carefully designed prompts and techniques that enable the LLM to judiciously assess matches and discern subtle semantic nuances, which are challenging for the SLM to detect independently.
-As discussed in Section~\ref{sec:match_selector}, \alg-\gpt also strives to minimize costs by optimizing LLM resources.
+As discussed in Section~\ref{sec:match_selector}, \alg-\gpt also reduces LLM costs.

 \hide{The number of potential match candidates for each column in the source table can become overwhelming.
 This creates two key challenges: managing the combinatorial explosion of possible match combinations and establishing reliable criteria for selecting the most relevant matches.
 The match reranker component addresses these by reordering all candidate matches to promote the ``best'' matches to the top of the list presented to the user.